Hardwood Floor Installation Los Angeles ...brand new floors!

 The length of acclimation for a flooring project depends on a couple of different things.
 The type of hardwood flooring being installed.
 The humidity level of the room.
 And the moisture level of the sub-floor.

 If there is a significant difference in moisture levels between the new flooring and the subfloor, there will be major issues with gapping, crowning, or cupping of the flooring material down the road.
 That means ripping them out and turning the family home into a construction zone all over again.
-Neither of us wants that to happen.
-We especially don't want that to happen on any of our hardwood flooring Los Angeles projects.
-Our small family owned and operated business is extra careful when it comes to acclimation matters.
+We don't want that to happen on any of our Los angeles hardwood flooring projects.
+We are extra careful when it comes to acclimation matters.

 We will test the moisture levels of both the subfloor and the newly delivered flooring with a professional moisture meter.
 That will give us a good indication of how much time we need to wait before the installation can start.
 Usually, it will be somewhere between four days and two weeks.